LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 (quote (1 2 3))
 ```

-Because comma is just an alias for quote.
+Because `'` is just an alias for `quote`.
 You can use them interchangeably.
 But using symbols is
 faster to type.
-If you quote quasi quote expression, you will also get symbols expanded:
+If you quote quasiquote expression, you will also get symbols expanded:

 ```scheme
 '`(1 2 3 ,(+ 1 2) ,@(list 4 5))